An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Introduction

 Since the mid-20\textsuperscript{th} century, numerical models have become indispensable tools for analyzing and predicting oceanic systems and processes.
 As a result, considerable research has focused on developing discretization methods that faithfully simulate physical phenomena while minimizing numerical artifacts.
 Among these artifacts, spurious numerical mixing/diffusion remains a well-known and persistent issue.

-Spurious mixing is a frequent phenomenon in ocean models that occurs due to the numerical diffusion introduced by the the spatial discretization of advection terms.
-The most common occurrence of this, is in the case of Spurious Diapycnal Mixing (SDM), in which vertical advection introduces mixing across the density layers thus severely altering the stratification.
+Spurious mixing is a frequent phenomenon in ocean models that occurs due to the numerical diffusion introduced by the spatial discretization of advection terms.
+This is a prominent problem in the advection of tracers, where these diffusive tendencies can introduce significant nonphysical mixing \cite{klingbeil2019reducing}.
+The most common occurrence of this is in the case of Spurious Diapycnal Mixing (SDM), in which advection introduces mixing across the density layers, thus severely altering the stratification.
 Consequently, various methods to track and remedy SDM have been proposed.

-The two main approaches center around designing low dissipation advection schemes and exploiting vertical coordinate systems \cite[\S 2.3.2]{fox2019challenges}.
-The present paper aims to contribute towards the latter direction.
+Since the first studies on SDM \cite{griffies2000spurious,lee2002spurious}, considerable effort has been devoted to identifying, quantifying, and reducing these artifacts.
+Various diagnostics have been proposed, including energetics-based approaches, effective diffusivity estimates \cite{lee2002spurious}, and analysis through discrete variance decay \cite{burchard2008comparative,klingbeil2014quantification}.

+Following these studies, two primary directions have emerged for mitigating SDM \cite{fox2019challenges}.
+The first focuses on the development of low-dissipation transport schemes and high-order remapping procedures \cite{klingbeil2019reducing,white2009high}.
+Although these approaches can substantially reduce numerical diffusion, their secondary properties must be carefully analyzed, especially with respect to monotonicity and mixing behavior (see also \S\ref{sec:sdm_num}).

+The second direction involves exploiting vertical coordinate systems and designing the (possibly moving) vertical mesh so that the underlying flow dynamics are better captured and SDM is reduced.
+The present work contributes primarily toward this second direction through the development of a variational ALE framework for adaptively defining the vertical coordinate.

-The choice of vertical coordinate is a crucial aspect in the design of numerical ocean models, and consequently, a substantial body of research has focused on this topic.
-Following \cite{griffies2000developments}, the three vertical coordinate systems that are traditionally used within the oceanographic community are of the $z$,$\rho$ and $\sigma$ nature.
-All of the above fall within the Generalized Vertical Coordinate (GVC) framework introduced by Starr \cite{starr1945quasi} that is often used to map the physical space into a conveniently bounded parametric domain.
+The choice of vertical coordinate is a crucial aspect in the design of numerical ocean models, and consequently, a substantial body of research has focused on this topic \cite{halliwell2004evaluation,petersen2015evaluation}.
+Following \cite{griffies2000developments}, the three vertical coordinate systems that are traditionally used within the oceanographic community are: \begin{itemize} \item $z$-models (Eulerian frame): Popularized by the work of \cite{bryan1997numerical}, these models use a horizontally parallel partition of the domain.
+The bottom and free-surface boundaries are incorporated through a Marker-and-cell technique. \item $\rho$-models (Lagrangian frame): In these isopycnal models, the domain is split into horizontal immiscible layers, so that the fluid density is constant within each of them.
+Notable contributions to isopycnal models include the works of \cite{hallberg1996buoyancy} and \cite{bleck1998ocean}. \item $\sigma$-models (Terrain-following): Pioneered by \cite{phillips1957coordinate}, the $\sigma$-coordinate vertically partitions the water column (from bottom to free-surface) into iso-spaced layers. \end{itemize}